 Added by Mattias Söderberg on April 28, 2013 at 22:16 —

 The Somali media for Environment, Science, Health and Agriculture (SOMESHA) overjoyed the successful opening of the first national Conference on Agriculture, Food Security and Climate Change at Somalia South-Central None State Actors (SOSCENSA) conference hall on Saturday march 23, 2013 and previously scheduled to be from 23 to 24 March 2013 in Mogadishu,… Continue

 Added by Daud Abdi Daud on March 23, 2013 at 21:41 —

 Viridis Africa 2013, 15 & 16 October, Killarney Country Club, Johannesburg

 This October 15 & 16 will mark the third year Viridis Africa is to be held.
-It will be bigger, better, more defined and refined in achieving its stated goal of bringing together both investors and entrepreneurs from Africa to… Continue
+It will be bigger, better, more defined and refined in achieving its stated goal of bringing together both investors and entrepreneurs from Africa to meet with their counterparts from around the world in… Continue

 Added by Suza Adam on March 23, 2013 at 9:30 —

 The Somali Media for Environment, Science, Health and Agriculture (SOMESHA) concerns the current Food security crisis exist across Somalia though the humanitarian situation remains fragile and gains could reverse without continued humanitarian assistance.
 The production and export of charcoal represent a colossal loss of the country’s forests.